czhexg/Remindify/README.md

 ---

 ### Conclusion
 While Google Calendar is a robust general-purpose tool, Remindify addresses the specific pain points of users who need a **dedicated, personalized reminder system**.
-By focusing on advanced customization, multi-channel notifications, and future scalability, Remindifylication fills the gaps left by existing solutions and provides a better experience for individuals and small businesses alike.
+By focusing on advanced customization, multi-channel notifications, and future scalability, Remindify fills the gaps left by existing solutions and provides a better experience for individuals and small businesses alike.